serversteam/ecscloudformation/README.md

 I have tried to found other solution to run docker-compose on AWS ECS but no other solution found so i used AWS ECS cli option to deploy docker-compose on ECS.
 Below are steps to deploy docker-compose using cloudformation on ECS cluster.

+cloudformation template is in repo  with name : ecs.template

 Clone this repo into your system

 #git clone https://github.com/serversteam/ecscloudformation.git